Ganesh907/event-planners/README.md

-# Event Planners
+# HiFi Creations

-Event Planners is a private project aimed at simplifying the process of planning and managing events.
+HiFi Creations is a private project aimed at simplifying the process of planning and managing events.

 ## Features